 Use BuzzSumo’s backlink search to find the most shared links pointing to any article or domain.
 Simply navigate to Backlinks and enter a URL or domain.
 Alternatively you can click the Backlinks button next to any article in the Most Shared section to quick run a backlink search for that URL.

 Let’s say you identified a piece of popular content, and decided to write a better article on the same topic.
 How would you go about finding influencers to share or link to it?
 With Buzzsumo, you can see who shared a particular link on Twitter by clicking on the “View Sharers” button for that article, as shown below:

-Just like Top Content, you can export these influencer results for your own use.
+Just like Most Shared, you can export these influencer results for your own use.
 Just click on the blue “Export” button in the far right to export to CSV or Excel.